19 Freelance Writing Niches and How To Choose Yours

 The future of freelance writing niches

-Tools and resources for niche writers
+Tools and resources for niche freelance writers

 • Blogs.
 Sites like ProBlogger, Copyblogger, and The Write Life offer tips, strategies, and insights for freelance writers.